 With all of the possible benefits chlorophyll offers, the risks that come with consuming it must also be established.
 Fortunately, most of these side effects appear to be minor.

 First, orally induced chlorophyllin has been shown to cause green discoloration of the urine and feces, and has also been associated with black discoloration of the tongue.
 Second, topically applied chlorophyllin has been reported to cause a mild burning or itching sensation in wounds.
-Lastly, diarrhea, nausea, and vomiting have also been reported as a side effect of oral chlorophyllin consumption.
-[10]
+Lastly, diarrhea, nausea, and vomiting have also been reported as a side effect of oral chlorophyllin consumption.10

-Should You Drink Liquid Chlorophyll?
+Should You Drink Liquid Chlorophyll for Weight Loss?

 More importantly, remember to check in with your healthcare provider first before taking liquid chlorophyll to ensure your personal health and safety.
 If you’re curious about other ways to consume chlorophyll, we’ve listed its other sources below.